core-wg/oscore/draft-ietf-core-object-security.md

 # Processing {#processing}

-## Protecting the Request {#protected-coap-formatting-req}
+## Protecting the Request  {#protected-coap-formatting-resp}

-TODO: Update

-Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{context}}).
+Given an unprotected request, the client SHALL perform the following steps to create a protected request:

+1. Retrieve the Sender Context associated with the target resource.

-1. Compute the COSE object as specified in {{cose-object}}
+2. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-    * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number in network byte order (partial IV).
+3. Compose the AEAD nonce by XORing the context IV (Sender IV) with with the partial IV (Sender Sequence Number in network byte order).
+Increment the Sender Sequence Number by one.

-2. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message:

-    * The CoAP header is the same as the unprotected CoAP message.

-    * If present, the CoAP option Proxy-Uri is decomposed as described in {{proxy-uri}}.
+4. Encrypt the COSE object using the Sender Key.

-    * The CoAP options which are of class E ({{coap-headers-and-options}}) are removed.
-The Object-Security option is added.
+5. Format the protected CoAP message according to {{coap-headers-and-options}}.
+The Object-Security option is added, see {{option}}.

-    * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
-If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

-4. Store the association Token - Security Context.
-The Client SHALL be able to find the correct security context used to protect the request and verify the response with use of the Token of the message exchange.
+6. Store the association Token - Security Context.
+The client SHALL be able to find the Recipient Context from the Token in the response.

-5. Increment the Sender Sequence Number by one.

-## Verifying the Request {#proc-request-server}
+## Verifying the Request

 A server receiving a request containing the Object-Security option SHALL perform the following steps: